 Homemade Pear Ice Cream Recipe

 Think you can’t make homemade ice cream?
 Think again!
-This is a easy starter recipe that tastes amazing and requires no special equipment.
+This homemade pear ice cream recipe is an easy starter recipe that tastes amazing and requires no special equipment.

 First things first, don’t be intimidated by making homemade ice cream.